 - hoard resources

 - do what’s best for themselves, not for the team

 These traits are out of character for God’s children.
 Instead, the apostle Paul reminds us ...

 If you have any encouragement from being united with Christ, if any comfort from his love, if any fellowship with the Spirit, if any tenderness and compassion, then make my joy complete by being like-minded, having the same love, being one in spirit and purpose.
 Do nothing out of selfish ambition or vain conceit, but in humility consider others better than yourselves.
 Each of you should look not only to your own interests, but also to the interests of others.
 (Philippians 2:1–4)

 Showing care and concern for others is not an option.
-It is what Christians do—the natural outworking of our relationship with Christ.
+It is what Christians do—a natural outworking of our relationship with Christ.

 Kind words and gracious actions come from within, not from obligation or religious duty.
-Our ability to consistently express grace and kindness toward others is directly related to understanding two things:
+Our ability to consistently express grace and kindness toward others is directly related to our understanding of two things:

 God’s grace and kindness toward us is totally underserved.

-When this truth grasps our hearts, it compels us to extend grace and kindness to others.
+When God's truth grasps our hearts, it compels us to extend grace and kindness to others.